Echinacea Explosion - The Purple Coneflower Chronicles

 The inflorescence is held on a strong, rigid, hirsute (hairy), usually unbranched stem (peduncle) that grows to 36" tall or more.
 The exception to the unbranched stems are cultivars such as Echinacea 'The King' and Echinacea 'Elton Knight', which have amazing widely-branched flower stalks.
 There may be small leaves spaced widely along the length of the flower stem.
 With many inflorescences produced in an overlapping sequence starting in July and continuing until frost.
 The overall effect is up to a dozen inflorescences that are open simultaneously.

-Echinacea love hot, humid, sunny conditions.
+Echinacea are fairly easy to grow.
 They are great plants for southern gardeners but are also quite cold tolerant.
 Most of the wild-types are hardy in zones 3-8 and can be grown almost anywhere in the continental US.

 Echinacea may be propagated by seed or division, but remember that hybrid cultivars will not come true from seed.
 All of the species are self-infertile to some degree.
 Gardeners who want their Echinacea to produce seed should plant at least 2 genetically distinct individuals.
 If the flower heads are not removed, the wild-types will re-seed in the garden.
 To grow Echinacea from seed, cut a stalk with a spent flower, enclose the flower in a paper bag and hang the plant upside down.
 The plant will release the seeds into the bag when they are ready.
 Separate the seeds from the chaff, dry them for a few weeks, and then store them in a cool dry place.
 The seeds are best when used in less than a year but they remain viable for at least 7 years.
 If you plan on storing them for a long time, the seeds should be refrigerated.
 Unfortunately, many of the new hybrid cultivars have reduced viability or are totally sterile.